All Deadlines

 Revisions : Papers that were previously submitted to ICWSM and received a "Revise and Resubmit " decision should be accompanied by a copy of the previous reviews and an author response statement.
 The response statement may be in any format, but many reviewers appreciate a response that begins with an overall summary and then includes a table, with each row containing a reviewer comment in the left cell, and author's response in the right cell.
 The response cell may explain why no changes were made, or may describe changes and direct the reviewer to a particular page, section, or figure, where the revised content appears.
 At the discretion of the Senior PC member handling the paper, the revised version may be sent back to some or all of the original reviewers for comment and evaluation, and may also be sent to additional reviewers.

-new REQUIRED Ethics Guidelines: In order to provide a balanced perspective, authors are required to include a statement about the potential broader impact of their work and ethical considerations.
-Drawing on feedback from the 2023 ICWSM Town Hall and approaches used in other conferences, the 2024 ICWSM Program Committee Chairs have developed a new checklist-based approach for the Ethics section of ICWSM papers submitted for the.
-All papers should communicate the known or anticipated consequences of research via the paper checklist available as an Overleaf document , and a PDF format , which should come as the first section after the references of the paper.
+new REQUIRED Ethics Guidelines: In order to provide a balanced perspective, authors are required to include a new checklist that describes the potential broader impact of their work and ethical considerations.
+Drawing on feedback from the 2023 ICWSM Town Hall and approaches used in other conferences, the 2024 ICWSM Program Committee Chairs have developed this checklist-based approach for the Ethics section of ICWSM papers submitted for the cycle 2023-2024 and 2024-2025.
+All papers should communicate the known or anticipated consequences of research via the paper checklist available as an Overleaf document , and a PDF format .
 This completed and unaltered (i.e. no questions removed) checklist should come as the first section after the references of the paper.
 Authors may supplement this Paper Checklist (in the same section of the paper) with a brief discussion that expands on answers to the checklist where it is necessary to do so.
 Note that this section does not count towards the page limit, and that papers without such a statement will be desk-rejected.

 Disclosure of funding and competing interests: Authors are required to provide an explicit disclosure of funding (financial activities supporting the submitted work) and competing interests (related financial activities outside the submitted work) that could result in conflicts of interest, in a section (e.g., “Acknowledgments”) that should be added to the camera-ready version of accepted papers, but not in the version submitted for review (in order to maintain author anonymity).
 Furthermore, authors are required to read the AAAI code of conduct and ethics guidelines ; submitting to ICWSM implies that the authors agree to abide by these rules.